This is how 2 referees rated Michael:

 I continue to live in Sheffield, where I live with my wife.
 We spend our free time exploring parts of Sheffield and Yorkshire we have not yet visited, and on rarer occasion we take city breaks in countries across Europe.
 I like to catch up with old friends, go to gigs, read, cook and have recently started going to yoga classes at the University.

 In addition to ongoing research, I have also spent the last year and a half teaching first and second-year undergraduate students.
 This involves helping them approach and solve pre-laboratory equations, and guiding them in how to use experimental equipment in the labs.

 Prior to being offered a PhD, I contemplated applying for a PGCE so I volunteered at a local school for several weeks as an assistant teacher in order to build my CV.
-I valued experience highly and would have chased up the opportunity of a PGCE if my supervisor had not strongly encouraged me to join his research group as he believed I would make a good PhD student.
+Teaching experience is something I highly value, and I would have chased up the opportunity of a PGCE if my supervisor had not strongly encouraged me to join his research group - as he believed I would make a good PhD student.

 As the leader of several successful group projects, I consider myself a patient individual who is equipped with the ability to communicate complex Ideas in a clear and concise manner.